keefertaylor/TezosKit/TezosKit/README.md

 # Code Overview
 A brief overview of the various subfolders.

-## App
-Contains app-specific code and resources to build TezosKit into an iOS application.

-It will eventually go away and be replaced by tests when TezosKit is ready to be consumed as a static library and/or framework.

 ## Client
 Contains logic and error handling for the gateway to interact with the Tezos network.